Conducting Customer Satisfaction Surveys: Questions & Expert Tips

 To achieve this goal, a survey is created - whether it be online, by paper, or by mail - and sent to a list of customers.
 The results from a customer survey are used to drive improvements and measure performance.

-The Importance of a Customer Survey
+The Importance of a CSAT Survey

 Customer satisfaction is an important key performance indicator every business should measure.
 That's because 89% of consumers are more likely to make another purchase after a positive customer service experience